4 Things First-Time Home Sellers Should Know Before Selling

 3. Don’t think your home is perfect

 You may have lived in your house for years without seeing any fault in it.
 In fact, you may think the rooms are well-designed and modern because you chose the plan yourself.
 It may have taken you months to find the right architect for the project.
+This hard work can leave a first-time home seller with rose colored glasses.

 Unfortunately, your designs may not matter when it comes to selling the house.
 Most home buyers are influenced by trends in the real estate industry.
 For example, they saw a bathroom design on TV or a home magazine and want their home to have one exactly like that.